Knetic/acqueduct/README.md

 But I generally see all portions of a service as being actual code.
 Not scripts, not run through interpreters, but actual tested-and-in-a-repo code.
 Duct-taping together an Operations solution may achieve the same physical effect as Acqueduct, but at the cost of stability, maintainability, and effective error handling.

+Building
+==

+To build, just set your working directory to the project root and run

+    make

+This project requires `libz`, which requires the libz headers.
+If you're on a Debian-based system, you probably need `zlib1g-dev` installed.

+This project also comes with a _very_ minimal Dockerfile that creates an `acqueduct` container, using an [Alpine Linux](http://www.alpinelinux.org/) base.
+To use, just try;

+    make container
+    docker run acqueduct

 Status
 ==